paxel/capnproto-java/README.md

 to do the benchmarks call

-mvn -P benchmark -pl benchmark
+mvn install -P benchmark -pl benchmark

 NOTE: I will update this part with more info about requirements soonish